SaulDiazInfante/VaccineStockManagementWithMDPs.jl/docs/src/index.md

 5. "Learning Julia: Build high-performance applications for scientific computing" by Anshul Joshi and Rahul Lakhanpal: This book provides an introduction to Julia for scientific computing and covers topics such as data manipulation, visualization, and parallel computing.

-6. "Julia for Data Science" by Zacharias Voulgaris: This book focuses on using Julia for data science tasks, including data manipulation, visualization, and machine learning.